 Content Writer for MeditationDNA as well as Yoga & Meditation instructor with a professional dance and performing background, offering guided visualizations to tune into the mental realm by plugging out of the physical realm.

-My meditations aim to invite openness into the mind and body by allowing thoughts and breathe to flow through the body.
+My meditations aim to invite openness into the mind and body by allowing thoughts and breath to flow through the body.
 Specializing in Meditation and Movement for Athletes and High-Performance Artists.

 Looking for more guided meditations?